Why essential oils really are ESSENTIAL

 Posted On May 20, 2019

-Sure enough, a few nights ago I was sitting outside on the back patio and the mosquitos were devouring me like a warm Krispy Kreme doughnut.
+Sure enough, we’ve all experienced mosquitos devouring us like a warm Krispy Kreme doughnut.
 Well, I found my solution: Lavender.
 I took a few drops, rubbed it on my bug bites and the itching ceased.
 Not to mention, the smell is overwhelming in the best possible way.
 After doing a little more research, I found that lavender can also be used as a bug repellant.
 Talk about killing two birds (or bugs I guess) with one stone.
 The smell is so potent that people use it as a bug repellent for mosquitoes and other tiny foes.

 What makes it so special?
 Lavender is known to be one of the most versatile essential oils.
 Researchers have recently discovered that lavender essential oil helps your body produce three of the most powerful antioxidants: glutathione, catalase, and SOD within 22 hours of using it.
 Other Romanian scientists found that inhaling the oil vapor for 60 minutes a day protected cells from damage that is linked to cancer.
 Studies have also shown that it can alleviate anxiety, sleep disturbance and depression.
 As for side effects, they are few and far between.
 Lavender can slow down the central nervous system and it should not be used with anesthesia or other surgery medications.
 On the other hand, the uses are endless.